Extended Car Warranty Services Review

 A Word of Warning

-Just like when entering into any kind of contract, it’s important to read the extended car warranty contract in its entirety before signing and purchasing it.
+Just like when entering into any kind of contract, it’s important to read the extended car warranty contract in its entirety before purchasing a policy.
 This will ensure that you completely understand the coverage you are getting.

 It's especially important to completely read the exclusions section so you know exactly what’s covered and what’s not.
 And watch out for that small print; it’s easy to skip over, but it likely contains some of the most important things.